20 Packaged Foods That Are Surprisingly Vegan

 Ritz Original Crackers

 Anyone who's eaten Ritz Crackers might think one thing: They're loaded with butter.
 Well, here's a shocker: That buttery taste isn't actually from butter at all.
-These crackers are totally vegan, and they get that great taste from animal-friendly ingredients like flour, soybean oil, and salt.
+These crackers are vegan, and they get that great taste from animal-friendly ingredients like flour, soybean oil, and salt.

 McCormick Bac'n Pieces Bacon Flavored Bits

 McCormick Bac'n Pieces Bacon Flavored Bits, which are made from flavored textured soy flour, are vegan.
-Similarly, Betty Crocker's Bac-Os Bacon Flavor Bits might seem like the most non-vegan product ever, but they actually don't contain any meat at all—it's just bacon-flavored soy.
+Similarly, Betty Crocker's Bac-Os Bacon Flavor Bits might seem like the most non-vegan product ever, but they don't contain any meat at all—it's just bacon-flavored soy.